The Fall of Hyperion (novel): Conclusion

 The Consul meets with the leaders of the Ouster Swarm and learns that the Ousters are not responsible for the attack against the WorldWeb.
 The TechnoCore is the only power capable of launching such an attack.
 The Consul tells Gladstone the truth about the attack.
 Admiral Lee sends a transmission showing an autopsy on a supposed Ouster from their battlefleet, but the body destroys itself by consuming itself in the same manner as the Core cybrids do, confirming the intel that the supposed Ouster attacks are really Core attacks.
 The only Ouster swarm attack is the one on Hyperion.
 Through a dream, Severn tells Gladstone that the TechnoCore resides completely within the farcaster system.
 They fear other intelligences found in the Void Which Binds, another dimension through which the farcaster portals pass.
 Gladstone orders the immediate destruction of the farcaster network.
 General Morpurgo leads a ship supposedly on its way to Hyperion with a Core deathwand technology designed to kill any human on the surface and all of the Ouster swarm.
-Instead, the General and his son release the deathwand while the ship is in the farcaster network, saving Hyperion.
+Instead, the General and his son time their transit so that they are inside the farcaster system during its destruction, destroying themselves along with the weapon, saving Hyperion.
 The WorldWeb disintegrates; mass chaos and riots ensue.
 Gladstone allows herself to be killed by the rioters, as partial penance for the suffering she caused.
-The fatline, which utilizes the Void Which Binds for faster-than-light communication, is suddenly shut down by unknown forces.
+The fatline, which utilizes the Void Which Binds for faster-than-light communication, is suddenly shut down by the human Universal Intelligence which exists therein, for unknown reasons.

 On Hyperion, Lamia frees Silenus and destroys the Shrike through an unknown power.
 Rachel appears outside the Time Tombs as a young woman, carrying her infant self.
 She explains that she is Moneta and is traveling back in time with the Shrike under orders from humanity's future.
 Sol enters the portal to raise the infant Rachel in the far future.

 Several months later, the worst of the chaos caused by the Fall has abated.
 The novel ends with the Consul returning to the former Web Worlds in his starship to discover what happened, with Severn's personality stored in his ship.
 Lamia is seven and a half months pregnant with Keats's child, who is named by the Severn personality as "The One Who Teaches."